chooseMoneychooseMediachooseShoppingchoose

 Michael Overton, a Virgin customer, told us that Virgin were applying payments to the longest deal first.

-Since the Virgin offer was linked to the purchase price, it meant that the only way customers could avoid interest was never to make a purchase of more than £250 on their credit card or to pay off the balance in full three months before the longer interest-free offer ended.
+Since the Virgin offer was linked to the purchase price, it meant that the only way customers could avoid interest was never to make a purchase of more than £250 on their credit card or to pay off the balance in full three months before the longer interest free offer ended.

 "I find this terribly deceitful, even fraudulent and, more, totally unacceptable under today's circumstances," Mr Overton, told us.